Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

 November, 2011: Paper Presentation: Paul and Remnant in Romans 9-11: “Inclusively Exclusive” or “Exclusively Inclusive”?, Adventist Society of Religious Studies, San Francisco, CA.

-Dr. Holdsworth has continued interest in Romans and its initial audience reception, the interaction of Judeans and Egyptians in Rome, and the semantics of faith, piety, and other language in the Pauline epistles primarily borrowed from non-Judean culture.
+Dr. Holdsworth has ongoing interest in Romans and its initial audience reception, the interaction of Judeans and Egyptians in Rome, and the semantics of faith, piety, and other language in the Pauline epistles primarily borrowed from non-Judean culture.
 Other topics of interest include the interaction of climate, economics, healthcare, agriculture, geo-politics, religion and cultural change.

 The Epistle of Romans and other Pauline Epistles